williamsdoug/LowCostCTG_Android/java/README.md

-# Simple ZeroMQ Messaging Examples

-Includes both ZeroMQ and Java-native JeroMQ libraries

-### Examples

-- Request/Reply
-  - Python: zmq_client.py, zmq_server.py
-  - Java:   jzmq_client.py, jzmq_server.py

-- Pub/Sub
-  - Python: zmq_pub.py, zmq_sub.py
-  - Java:   jzmq_pub.py, jzmq_sub.py

-### Known Issues
+# Porting Zeromq Code To Use JeroMQ

-### Porting and Interoperability between ZeroMQ and JeroMQ
+### Interoperability Issues

-- Issues:
 - Python string/uncode issues preclude direct use of xmq socket.recv_pyobj() and xmq socket.send_pyobj()
   - Causes pickle deserialization to fail when unicode received on zeromq side from jeromq source
   - Solution:  zeromq_compat.py / jeromq_compat.py to implement alternative recv_pyobj() and send_pyobj() with necessary unicode clean-up.

 - Unable to perform socket.subscribe([]) fromPython using pyjnius
   - Zero-byte array not properly passed to jeromq via pyjnius
   - Work-around:  Use JeromqFixer (jeromqfixer.py) to perform subscription using java code
   - Coude located in `./java` directory in this repo
   - Build envirinment: `/Users/doug/IdeaProjects/JavaTest`

-### Porting and interoperability changes:

-#### Porting to use ZeroMQ with compatability library
+### Porting compatability library

 - Include import
   - `from zeromq_compat import recv_pyobj, send_pyobj`